realworldocaml/mdx/README.md

        bootstrapping use of this tool.

 COMMANDS
-       lock
-           generate git tags suitable for vendoring from opam metadata

-       opam
+       init
-           analyse opam metadata to generate a standalone package list
+           analyse opam files to generate an initial duniverse.sxp

        opam-install
            install packages that are not duniverse-compatible via opam